symmetric monoidal (∞,1)-category of spectra

 Types of quantum field thories

-A Jordan-Lie-Banach algebra (or JLB-algebra for short) is a topological algebra that behaves like a Poisson algebra, only that the commutative product is not required to form an associative algebra, but just a Jordan algebra.
-Hence a JLB-algebra is a nonassociative Poisson algebra with topology.
+A Jordan–Lie–Banach algebra (or -algebra for short) is a topological algebra that behaves like a Poisson algebra, only that the commutative product is not required to form an associative algebra, but just a Jordan algebra.
+Hence a -algebra is a nonassociative Poisson algebra with topology.

 JLB-algebras are the outcome of quantization of Poisson algebras.
-Often that outcome is regarded to be a non-commutative but associative C-star-algebra.
-But any such induces a JLB-algebra by letting the Jordan product be the symmetrized product and the Lie bracket the commutator.
+In traditional strict deformation quantization that outcome is regarded to be a non-commutative but associative C-star-algebra.
+But any such induces a JLB-algebra by letting the Jordan product be the symmetrized product and the Lie product the commutator (times ).
 There is a condition relating the associator of the JLB-algebra to the Lie bracket, that characterizes those JLB-algebras that come from non-commutative associative algebras, and in the usual definition of JLB-algebra this condition is required.
 In that case JLB-algebras are effectively the same as -algebras, the only difference being that the single assocative product is explcitly regarded as inducing the two products of a non-associative Poisson algebra.
 For more on this separation of the Lie-algebra and the Jordan algebra aspect of quantization see at order-theoretic structure in quantum mechanics.

 A brief remark is on p.
 80 of